brson/hackmd-collab/compile-time-1.md

 &nbsp;

 The previously-mentioned early self-hosting was similarly crucial to Rust's design, making Rust a superior language for building Rust compilers.
-Likewise, Rust and [WebAssembly] were developed in close collaboration, making WASM an excellent platform for running Rust, and Rust the first language beyond C and C++ with decent WASM support.
+Likewise, Rust and [WebAssembly] were developed in close collaboration (the author of Emscripten and I had desks next to each other for years), making WASM an excellent platform for running Rust, and Rust well-suited to target WASM.

 [WebAssembly]: https://webassembly.org/

-Sadly there was no such reinforcement to drive down compile times.
-The opposite is probably true: the more Rust became known as a "fast" language the more important it was to be "the fastest" language; and the more Rust's developers got used to developing their Rust projects across multiple branches, context switching between tasks as I described earlier, the less pressure was felt to address compile times.
+Sadly there was no such reinforcement to drive down Rust compile times.
+The opposite is probably true: the more Rust became known as a _fast_ language the more important it was to be _the fastest_ language; and the more Rust's developers got used to developing their Rust projects across multiple branches, context switching between builds, the less pressure was felt to address compile times.

-That is, until Rust was actually released to production and met by a wide audince that was not used to such abhorrent compile times.
+That is, until Rust was actually released to production and met by a wide audince that was not so tolerant of slow compile times.

 For years Rust [slowly boiled][boil] in its own poor compile times, not realizing how bad it had gotten until it was too late.
 It was 1.0.
 Those decisions were locked in.
 Rust was boiled.